ticdat/tidy_tested_safe/tts_scnd_course_files/release_0_0_5/README.md

   * If you need a demonstration of how to forward convert testing data, please study the [tts_netflow_a](https://github.com/ticdat/tts_netflow_a) and [tts_netflow_b](https://github.com/ticdat/tts_netflow_b) repos.
+  * Your repo needs to include the code you used to forward convert the testing data.
+This can be a notebook in a `notebooks` directory (as demonstrated in the `tts_netflow_` repos referenced above) or as code somewhere in the `test_tts_scnd` directory.
 * Extend the unit tests to test the new functionality.
   * Solve the "LargeScale3Location.json" file, except with every city having a Max Assignment Capacity of 823400.